ApryseSDK/pdftron-react-native/README.md

 ```

 ##### topToolbarEnabled
-bool, optional, default to true
+bool, optional, defaults to true

 Deprecated.
 Use [`hideTopAppNavBar`](#hideTopAppNavBar) prop instead.

 ##### bottomToolbarEnabled
-bool, optional, default to true
+bool, optional, defaults to true

 Defines whether the bottom toolbar of the viewer is enabled.